Digital modeling and fabrication

 Digital modeling and fabrication is a design and production process that combines 3D modeling or computing-aided design (CAD) with additive and subtractive manufacturing.
-Additive manufacturing is also known as 3D printing, while subtractive manufacturing may also be referred to as machining, and many other technologies can be exploited to physically produce the designed objects.
+Additive manufacturing is also known as 3D printing, while subtractive manufacturing may also be referred to as machining, and many other technologies can be used to physically produce the designed objects.

 Modeling

 Digitally fabricated objects are created with a variety of CAD software packages, using both 2D vector drawing, and 3D modeling.
 Types of 3D models include wireframe, solid, surface and mesh.
 A design has one or more of these model types.

 Machines for fabrication

 Three machines are popular for fabrication: